 I offer open ended counselling/psychotherapy with adults, children, young people and couples along with supervision and training.
 You may be seeking short term therapy of 4-6 sessions, if so, we can work in a highly focused way to maximise what you get out of these sessions.
 For some, longer term work often over several months is preferred and in this form of therapy we can explore more deeply the issues you are bringing and the changes you seek.
 My aim is always to work in a way that combines professionalism with compassion.
 Understanding, warmth, empathy, honesty and respect are foundational to my work.

 I tailor my way of working to you and the issues you speak about.
 This includes working integratively, combining Person-centred, Psychodynamic and Cognitive Behavioural Therapy or for those who prefer it, classical Person-Centred Therapy.
 I use these approaches with sensitivity and care.

 What difference does counselling make?

 Previous clients have reported that through our sessions they have gained increased confidence, self-esteem, self-acceptance and improved work performance.
 Difficulties with anxiety have decreased and they have gained tools to deal with anxiety when it does occur.
 Many feel less alone and have been able to make positive changes in relationships.
 For those with addictions, there have been changes in their relationship with substances such as stopping, decreasing or increased understanding of why they use substances.

 Seeing a counsellor takes courage.
 Choosing a counsellor that is a good fit for you, that you feel you can trust and connect with is crucial.
-I offer a reduced fee for the first session of £35.00 so you can try out if I am the right counsellor for you at this time.
 If you are struggling and unsure if counselling may help, feel free to contact me and we can have a first session and speak about this.
 There is no obligation to continue if you don't feel that I am the right counsellor for you.